Nisarg9795/Anomaly-Detection-APS-failures-in-Scania-trucks/README.md

 # Anomaly-Detection-APS-failures-in-Scania-trucks
-Predict failure of a component in the APS system which generates pressurized air that is utilized in various functions in a truck, such as braking and gear changes.
-The positive class represents a specific component failure and the negative class represents failures not related to the APS.
-In this dataset, cost for wrongly classified positive class and cost for wrongly classified negative class is given and we need to optimize this cost while prediction.
-Five different kinds of models were built: Random Forest, k-NN, Gaussian, Logistic regression and SVM.
-Each used different data manipulation techniques like synthetic oversampling, replacing values with mean or median etc. and feature reduction techniques like PCA, Z-score, etc. The models were given weights according to the cost that was obtained and the later a decision was made according to them.
+We are trying to model a prediction system for detecting a component failure in the Air Pressure System (APS) in the heavy Scania trucks.
+The prediction will tell us if there is an imminent failure in the heavy trucks.
+The data were thus collected from the APS system that is used in these day-to-day trucks.
+The APS, in general, is a system which generates pressurized air to use in different component functions in the trucks such as braking, gears, suspension, etc. A positive class is given to component failure that belongs to the APS system and a negative class is given to component failure related to anything else.
+Other than just predicting the failure of the component, we are also trying to optimize the cost of a failure.
+A cost of 10 is given to a correct prediction i.e. predicting a failure of APS component and a cost of 500 is given to a false negative i.e. to failure that was not predicted by our model.
+Thus, penalty minimizing is also one of our main goals.
+The problem can be said to be a classification problem.
+We have used 5 different models, Logistic regression, Support Vector Machine, Random forest, Gaussian model, Random model and K-Nearest Neighbour.
+All of these models use a different type of data cleaning techniques and feature selection.
+In the end, according to the cost predicted by each model, a weight is assigned to each one of them and a final decision is taken based on this weighted polling.
+Our experiments show that the best classifier is the Random Forest with the cost of around 10,000.
+Also, the accuracy of all the other models came out to be approximately 95%.